guangying94/NaoRobot/README.md

 Of course, another reference is drawn from [**Avatarion**](https://microsoft.github.io/techcasestudies/iot/2017/04/04/avatarion.html).
 They build one of the most amazing solution for kids using Nao and Microsoft Azure.

+You can download the project file [**here**](https://1drv.ms/u/s!AsmpFVEoNfZ8oOhH5BgO8VtcRu86dQ), note that you will need to input the necessary information such as API key, SAS token etc.

 With that, we are proud to present you the masterpiece of Nao V1 here!